9/16/2020

 Jordan Alger

-Hey guys, thanks for taking the question.
+Hey, guys.
+Thank you for taking the question.
 Henry, I wanted to come back to the topics you brought up around kind of working with customers and flexibility.
-Anecdotally, we've heard from a couple different shipping consultancies that some of the on-time transit reports for the ground network is maybe lagging a little bit.
+Anecdotally, we've heard from a couple different shipping consultancies that some of the on-time transit performance for the ground network is maybe lagging a little bit.
 I just wanted to give you a chance to comment on how you feel service levels are trending.
-And then also, as you think about the next two to three years, given the pull forward and the volume growth you're going to be pushing through the network, does that change your thinking about the size of the capex and go up for the ground segment?
+And then also, you know, as you think about the next two to three years given the pull forward in terms The volume growth you're going to be pushing through the network, does that change your thinking about the size of the CapEx envelope for the ground segment?

 speaker